By: The LaunchPad Lab Team / May 23, 2016

 We ran into a few complications along the way when trying to integrate the Heroku Button with the Tweet from Slack app.
 The fact that the app uses Twitter OAuth presented a problem because we needed a way to save security tokens in a place other than as environment (a.k.a. config) variables.
 Heroku only allows the user to add these config variables during the initial app setup on the deployment page.
 However, we needed to save access tokens after the user authenticates their Twitter account through the app itself.
 We ended up using Memcachier as an add-on to cache these variables.

 OAuth also added another layer of complexity to the app setup.
-The user needs to create their own app through Twitter in order to obtain a valid pair of Consumer Keys.
+The user needs to create their own app through Twitter to obtain a valid pair of Consumer Keys.
 In addition, the user needs to create their own Slack Outgoing Webhook integration.
 The Slack token and Twitter Consumer keys all need to be entered as config variables during the initial app setup.
 All in all, the README ended up being a bit more complicated than we would have liked.

 All of these complications specific to the Tweet from Slack app aside, the Heroku Button still feels like a super easy way to deploy an app.
-It seems particularly suited for demo apps or sharing apps among your team, when you need a to get a working version of an app into a client’s or fellow developer’s hands quickly.
+It seems particularly suited for demo apps or sharing apps among your team, when you need to get a working version of an app into a client’s or fellow developer’s hands quickly.
 We look forward to discovering new ways to integrate the button into our deployment process.

 Partner with us to develop technology to grow your business.